Why We Love It

 - Video engineers specialize in optimizing the picture quality of radio and television broadcasts.

 Most broadcast engineers are employed by radio and television broadcasting networks and stations.
 In smaller media markets, broadcast engineers may be self-employed and contract with radio and TV stations on a freelance basis.
 Some broadcast engineers may also be employed by movie studios, sound recording studios, or other entertainment providers.

-Can I Become a Broadcast Engineer?
+How To Become a Broadcast Engineer

 Broadcast Engineer Salary Data